Winton C. Hoch: Biography and filmography

 He received his third Oscar in 1952 for another collaboration with John Ford, this time on the film The Quiet Man, which made him the only cinematographer to share an Oscar with a credited second unit cinematographer, Archie Stout.
 Filming of The Quiet Man was done during intensive cloudy weather.
-Ford said of Hoch's work and attention to detail: "Never employ a cameraman to direct a film because he never sees what's going on."
+Ford said of Hoch's work and attention to detail: "Never employ a cameraman to direct a film, because he never sees what's going on."
 The two former Navy men also filmed Mister Roberts and The Searchers, his final collaboration with Ford.

 In 1959, Hoch began his collaboration with producer-director Irwin Allen, photographing The Big Circus, The Lost World, Five Weeks in a Balloon and both Voyage to the Bottom of the Sea and Voyage to the Bottom of the Sea (TV series) where Hoch was awarded an Emmy Award.
 He also photographed episodes of Lost in Space and The Time Tunnel.

 Hoch's films included the war films Halls of Montezuma and The Green Berets, the westerns The Redhead from Wyoming, The Young Land and Sergeants 3, a return to Ireland and Walt Disney for Darby O'Gill and the Little People and the science fiction classic Robinson Crusoe on Mars filmed in Death Valley.
-However, Hoch stated that cinematography didn't matter in a comedy because the subject matter didn't lend itself to dramatic lighting and overview.
+However, Hoch stated that cinematography didn't matter in a comedy, because the subject matter didn't lend itself to dramatic lighting and overview.

 Hoch finished his career on the American television series The Banana Splits and Nanny and the Professor.

 Hoch was elected president of the American Society of Cinematographers.
-Hoch died following a stroke on March 20, 1979, in Santa Monica.
+Hoch died following a stroke on March 20, 1979, in Santa Monica, California.